Akshinnnn/SchoolManagementApp/README.md

 # SchoolManagementApp
-Simple app developed by using ADO.NET and WinForm with manual logging functionality.
+Simple app developed by using ADO.NET and WinForm.